Arc-Computer/ATLAS/README.md

   <img src="docs/images/system-architecture.png" alt="Atlas architecture showing reasoning core, reward system, learning engine, and persistent memory connected to agent frameworks" width="900" style="border-radius: 12px;" />
   <p><em>The SDK captures causality traces and feeds the reward system; Atlas Core trains new teacher checkpoints from this data.</em></p>
 </div>

-## End-to-End Workflow

-1. **Wrap your agent with the runtime SDK** – Follow the [`SDK Quickstart`](https://docs.arc.computer/sdk/quickstart) to install `arc-atlas`, run discovery with `atlas env init`, and execute tasks via `atlas run` or `atlas.core.run`.
-Each task is triaged, probed, and routed into `auto`, `paired`, or `coach`, while adaptive summaries, persona updates, and rewards are recorded.
-2. **Persist and export telemetry** – Provision Postgres with `atlas init` (optional helper) and export sessions with `arc-atlas --database-url … --include-status approved --output traces.jsonl`.
-Before exporting new data, review and approve pending sessions using `arc-atlas review` so only trusted traces feed training.
-Every record carries the triage dossier, lane decision, probe confidence, guidance, reward breakdowns, and review status.
-3. **Train offline with Atlas Core** – Use this repository’s GRPO pipeline (`python scripts/run_offline_pipeline.py --export-path <traces.jsonl>`) to turn runtime traces into a new teacher checkpoint.
-Redeploy the checkpoint back through the SDK to close the loop.

-This hand-off keeps the learning flywheel tight: runtime captures adaptive behaviour, exports become training data, and Atlas Core ships the update back into production.

 ## Offline Quickstart